kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 #### GangScheduling Plugin

-For `Alpha`, we are focusing on introducing the concept of the `Workload` and plumbing it into kube-scheduler in the simplest possible way.
+For `Alpha`, we are focusing on introducing the concept of the `PodGroup` and plumbing it into kube-scheduler in the simplest possible way.
 We will implement a new plugin implementing the following
 hooks:
-- PreEnqueue - used as a barrier to wait for the `Workload` object and all the necessary pods to be observed by the scheduler before even considering them for actual scheduling
+- PreEnqueue - used as a barrier to wait for the `PodGroup` object and all the necessary pods to be observed by the scheduler before even considering them for actual scheduling
 - WaitOnPermit - used as a barrier to wait for the pods to be assigned to the nodes before initiating potential preemptions and their bindings